 2023-12-29

 Maintained traffic safety with fewer resources – while avoiding fatal accidents.
-This is the results when a newly developed backup camera for trains was launched on the market by Swedish Railway Metrics and Dynamics.
+This is the results when a newly developed rear-view camera for trains was launched on the market by Swedish Railway Metrics and Dynamics.

-Backup cameras have been around for a long time in passenger cars.
+Rear-view cameras have been around for a long time in passenger cars.
 But on the railway, they have been absence for a long time, as reversing cameras in long trains require technically more advanced solutions than in a car.
 Although, the need for such technology is great.
 Not least because there have been several fatal accidents for unprotected signalers, who sometimes stand on outside steps at the back of a train in order to keep an eye backwards.
 Therefore, the Swedish company Railway Metrics and Dynamics – as part of the company’s system platform for real-time monitoring of railways and railway vehicles – developed a wireless and magnetically mounted reversing camera for trains.

 Jan G Forslund